Sajid-Farhad: Career

 The brothers were born in an Aga Khani (Khoja) Nizari Ismaili family.

 The duo started their career as lyricists.
 David Dhawan roped them in for the film Hum Kisise Kum Nahin (2002).
 Sajid-Farhad first tasted success as lyricists with the song "M Bole Toh" from Munnabhai MBBS (2004).
 After that they got an offer from Ram Gopal Varma for Shiva (2006) and thereafter they penned dialogues for Rohit Shetty's Sunday (2008) and Golmaal Returns (2008).

-The duo made their directorial debut with Entertainment, a slapstick comedy film starring Akshay Kumar and Tamannah.
+The duo made their directorial debut with Entertainment, a slapstick comedy film starring Akshay Kumar and Tamannaah Bhatia.
 The film was released on 8 August 2014.
 Their next film Housefull 3 starring Akshay Kumar, Lisa Haydon and Nargis Fakhri was released on 3 June 2016.

 In 2018, Farhad wrote and directed a comedy web-series, Baby Come Naa for Ekta Kapoor's OTT platform ALT Balaji starring Shreyas Talpade, Chunky Pandey, Kiku Sharda, Shefali Zariwala and Manasi Scott.